Radiergummi/libconfig/README.md

 ## php-config
-Simple php library to import settings from a config file into a modifyable config object.
+Simple php class to create a key-value storage.

 ### Usage
 Create a config object like this: